-Many of the presentations pointed out how much effort it takes to apply this technologies in manufacturing.
-Especially the direct metal technologies require in depth process and material understanding to have a solid part/ business case.
+Many of the presentations pointed out how much effort it takes to apply these technologies in manufacturing.
+Especially the direct metal technologies require in-depth process and material understanding to have a solid part/ business case.

 Next stop = > MELBOURNE / INSIDE 3D PRINTING